CSNG-MFF/website/students.md

 - <a href="javascript:void(0)" onclick="$('#project_decoding').toggle();">Novel DNN model for decoding visual stimuli from population recordings in primary visual cortex.</a>
    <small id="project_decoding" class="studentprojectlist" style="display: none;">
-   Recent years have witnessed a major breakthrough in DNN models ability to predict neural population activity of V1 neurons to novel visual stimuli.The inverse problem of predicting the natural image based on the activity it elicits in population of V1 neurons, however, remains much less studied, and consequently mastered.
-In this project the student will implement and test a novel DNN architecture designed to predict visual inputs from population activity of V1 neurons.
-The key aspect of the model is a pre-processing stage that converts population activity of V1 neurons into n-dimansional matrix to which standard CNN architectures can be applied.
+   Recent years have witnessed a major breakthrough in DNN models ability to predict neural population activity of V1 neurons to novel visual stimuli.
+The inverse problem of predicting the natural image based on the activity it elicits in population of V1 neurons, however, remains much less studied, and consequently mastered.
+In this project the student will implement and test a novel DNN architecture designed to predict visual inputs from population activity of V1 neurons. {% comment %}  The key aspect of the model is a pre-processing stage that converts population activity of V1 neurons into n-dimansional matrix to which standard CNN architectures can be applied.
 The idea of the pre-processing stage is following.
 We will first train a forward model (from images to V1 activities).
 This will allows us to determine the position, phase and orientation of receptive fields of individual neurons.
 We will rasterized each of these three dimension (position, phase, orientation), leading to a coordinate system representable as 4D matrix (position has 2 dimension itself).
-The value at each coordinate (x,y,z,u) in the 3D matrix will be calculated as a weighted sum of the activities of neurons in the population, where  the weights are the distance of the preference vector of the given cell (its postion, orientation and phase preference) from the coodinates (x,y,z,u).
+The value at each coordinate (x,y,z,u) in the 3D matrix will be calculated as a weighted sum of the activities of neurons in the population, where  the weights are the distance of the preference vector of the given cell (its postion, orientation and phase preference) from the coodinates (x,y,z,u). {% endcomment %}
    </small>

 #### Spiking Network Models of Visual System